Skip to Content

 Dice the carrots and potatoes as uniformly as possible for more even cooking.
 The smaller you cut them the faster they cook.

-The gravy that is created from the long slow cooking has super rich flavor.
+You really don't need a gravy recipe for this dish.
+The rich brown gravy that is created from the long slow cooking is so good on its own.
 Reserve some and use it in other recipes.
 Include mashed potatoes, rice, etc. as your oxtail dinner sides.

 This recipe is not the same as a Jamaican oxtail recipe which typically is seasoned with browning sauce and packs a little hit with the scotch bonnet peppers.